 anti-Goat Serum.
 No reaction was observed against anti-Papain or anti-Goat IgG F(c)

 Suitable for highly specific immunological methods requiring extremely low background levels, absence of F(c) mediated binding, lot-to-lot consistency, high titer and specificity.
+The applications listed have been tested for the unmodified form of this product.
+Other forms have not been tested.

 0.02 M potassium phosphate, 0.15 M sodium chloride, pH 7.2, 0.01% sodium azide.